 The equation for the straight-line meter rate tariff is C = By.
 In this type of tariff, there are various types of bills generated by the consumers, directly dependent upon the load’s energy consumption.
 So, several types of electricity bills are generated by the customers.
 Their charges are different from each other, which depends on factors such as load and diversity factors of the load.
 This is also the major reason why there are different meters to measure accurate power consumption.

-With Adani Electricity, you can have a closer look at all the power tariffs for customers, which will guide you throughout the process.
-To know more, visit the Adani electricity page today.
+With Adani Electricity as top Mumbai electricity provider, you can have a closer look at all the electricity tariffs rates for customers, which will guide you throughout the process.